punchsppt/INT214/W04_63130500159/insight_data.md

 6 Unknown Binding           2
 ```

-Summary :
+**Summary :**
 ```
 In total, there are 271 books which have 6 types as follows
-- Boxed Set - Hardcover, has 1 book.
+- Boxed Set - Hardcover has 1 book.
-- ebook, has 7 books.
+- ebook has 7 books.
-- Hardcover, has 95 books.
+- Hardcover has 95 books.
-- Kindle Edition, has 10 books.
+- Kindle Edition has 10 books.
-- Paperback, has 156 books.
+- Paperback has 156 books.
-- Unknown Binding, has 2 books.
+- Unknown Binding has 2 books.
 ```
 ---

 ### 2. Show the title of book, type and price of all books that in paperback type and price is less than 20.
-Code :
+**Code :**
 ```
 books %>% select(Book_title, Type, Price) %>% filter(Type %in% "Paperback" & Price < 20)
 ```

-Result:
+**Result :**
 ```
 # A tibble: 10 × 3
    Book_title                          Type    Price